 Welcome to Namibia!
 Arrive into the capital, Windhoek, and make your own way to your accommodation.
 You’ll meet the rest of your group at a welcome meeting this evening, this usually takes place around 6pm so please arrive in time to join this!

-Embark on a full-day game drive through stunning Etosha.
+Enjoy a full-day game drive through stunning Etosha.
 Stop off by the park’s many watering holes to glimpse wildebeest taking a drink, or watch pelicans and flamingos picking their way across the dramatic salt pan.
-It’s a wildlife-lovers dream!
-Breakfast, lunch and dinner included.
+It’s a wildlife-lover’s dream!

 Day 6-7: Spitzkoppe to Swakopmund

 The road will take you east today towards the coastal city of Swakopmund.
 This adrenaline-pumping city is full of awesome optional activities, including skydiving, sandboarding and quad biking.
 You’ll enjoy two nights here, so make the most of everything on offer.
 Breakfast and lunch included on day 6.